1. Resources and Technology

 • Specify the deadline for completion.

 • Utilize your course’s learning management system (e.g., CourseWorks) to extend the class community to the asynchronous platform.
-For example, on CourseWorks, consider creating group discussions and arranging regular asynchronous group interactions throughout the semester.
+For example, in CourseWorks, consider creating group discussions and arranging regular asynchronous group interactions throughout the semester.

 • Regularly check in on students and make sure to maintain your teaching presence.
 Some strategies include: